Advertisement

 In the center of the square stands an illustrious statue dedicated to King Jose I, while the impressive Triumphal Arch of Rua Augusta is on the north side.

 Praça do Comércio was historically the commercial center of Lisbon, where captains and merchants would plan and execute lucrative transatlantic voyages to places like Brazil, India, and Southeast Asia.
-Today, the Plaza do Comercio is a popular venue for tourists to walk, dine and relax in Lisbon.

 Commerce Square or Praca do Commercio in Lisbon